-Oat flour is a wonderful and totally underestimated flour that can be used in many of your home baking recipes, and the great thing about it is it’s naturally gluten free (although you will have to double check labeling if you are truly gluten intolerant as oats are often be processed in factories alongside other gluten containing products).
-In this post I will show you how to make homemade oat flour in 60 seconds which is then immediately ready for use in whichever way you choose.
+Oat flour is a wonderful and totally underestimated flour that can be used in many of your home baking recipes, and the great thing about it is it’s naturally gluten free (although you will have to double check labeling if you are truly gluten intolerant because oats are often be processed in factories alongside other gluten containing products).
+In this post I will show you how to make homemade oat flour in 60 seconds, which is then immediately ready for use in whichever way you choose.

 Making your own Flour

-Rolled wholegrain oats are a cheap and easily available whole grain to buy, and something you will never have a problem finding in any supermarket.
+Rolled wholegrain oats are a cheap and easily available whole grain to buy and something you will never have a problem finding in any supermarket.
 But actual grain flours on the other hand (such as the common oat) are harder to find commercially, and can also cost a small fortune just for the privilege of them being ground up for you.

-The beauty of making your own is you can apply this method to make a flour from pretty much any grain, nut or seed you wish, and all ready for immediate use in you favorite recipes.
+The beauty of making your own is you can apply this method to make a flour from pretty much any grain, nut or seed you wish, and they all ready for immediate use in you favorite recipes.

 Gluten Free Flours

-When it comes to baking with gluten free flours you will need to make some amendments to your favorite recipes to stop the bakes being too crumbly.
+When it comes to baking with gluten free flours, you will need to make some amendments to your favorite recipes to stop the bakes being too crumbly.
 It’s the gluten that gives a lot of baked products their chewy elastic texture and without it bakes can be too heavy and fall apart easily.

 This problem can be amended to an extent, and in this post I will also show you how to make the most of your oat flour so it is still able to make, delicious plant based food items that will have you and your family exited to be eating.